keilorg/sqlzoo-solutions/README.md

 # sqlzoo-solutions
-This folder contains solutions to the exercises on sqlzoo.
+This repo contains solutions to the exercises on sqlzoo.